cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 The main change is to add `type` to all your JSON schemas.

+### New `indexedDB` store

+To allow interoperability, the internal `indexedDB` storing system has changed.
+It is not a breaking change as the lib do it in a backward-compatible way:
+- when `indexedDB` storage is empty (new app users or data swiped), the new storage is used,
+- when `indexedDB` old storage is here, the lib stays on this one.

+So it should not concern you, but as it is very sensitive change, we recommend **to test previously stored data is not lost before deploying in production**.

+It's internal stuff, but it also means there is a transition phase where some of the users of your app will be on the new storage, and others will be on the old one.

 ### Validation of arrays

 **`type` option is now required.**